ibm-ecosystem-engineering/Watson-NLP/MLOps/Dash-App-gRPC-Client/readme.md

 # Watson NLP Python Client

 In this tutorial you will build and deploy a Watson NLP client application.
-The sample client application is a web service built in Python that performs Emotion Classification on user-supplied texts.
+The sample client application is a web service built in Python that performs Tone Classification on user-supplied texts.
 The client application uses the Watson NLP Python SDK to interact with a back-end model service.
 You can adapt the sample code from this tutorial to your own projects.

 ## Architecture Diagram